Welcome To Nihongo Master!

 Listening And Practicing Your Speech

 Use the speaker button to listen to some Japanese.
 If you have a microphone, you can use the microphone button to record your own voice.
-Then use the middle play button to play back your voice.
+Then use the play button next to the microphone to play back your voice.
 Practice listening to your own Japanese to improve your pronunciation!

 Writing and Reading Japanese